Foreign Body of Airway

 - Indication: Complete obstruction (patient is choking and is not able to speak, cough or breathe).

-- Contraindication: Partial obstruction (patient is able to speak, cough or breathe).
+- Contraindication: Infants, children less than one year age, partial obstruction (patient is able to speak, cough or breathe) and unconscious patients.
 Manoeuvre may dislodge the foreign body and lead to complete airway obstruction.

 - Complications: Oesophageal rupture, diaphragmatic hernia and mediastinal emphysema.